stpope/CSL6/README.md

 ## Platform Requirements (tested on these platforms)

 	MacOS: OSX 10.13 or newer with Xcode
-	Linux: Tested on Ubuntu 19 with X11-libs, ALSA, Freetype, etc.
+	Linux: Ubuntu 19 (or other recent release of a mainstream Linux distribution) with X11-libs, ALSA, Freetype, etc.
-	MS-windows: Tested on Win7 with ASIO
+	MS-windows: Tested on Windows10 with ASIO
 	iOS, Android: recent releases and toolchains
 	All: JUCE 6.0